 - Develop a robust regional network and a community of practice made up of housing advocates in local government and community-based organizations

-- Support the rise of new government and community leaders that can support the region’s housing and tenant protection efforts long-term
+- Support the rise of new leaders that can support the region’s housing and tenant protection efforts long-term

 - Provide models for change that inspire other jurisdictions to follow suit